InfoNaveen/InfoNaveen/README.md

 ### Now

-- Building FinSaathi
+- Building products that simplify complex decisions
-- Learning AI Security
+- Exploring AI security and autonomous systems
-- Contributing to Open Source
+- Contributing to open source that developers actually use

 ---